What is the Science of Ears Hearing?

 The science of ears hearing is the study of how sound is transmitted and heard by the ears.
-It involves an of the anatomy and of the , the physics of sound and the mechanisms of hearing.
-This science also includes the study of hearing loss and the effects of on hearing.
+It involves an understanding of the anatomy and physiology of the ear, the physics of sound and the mechanisms of hearing.
+This science also includes the study of hearing loss and the effects of noise on hearing.

 How Does the Ear Transmit and Receive Sound?